jnishii/academic-kickstart/content/en/authors/admin/_index.md

 #- Visitors
 ---

-Nelson Bighetti is a professor of artificial intelligence at the Stanford AI Lab.
-His research interests include distributed robotics, mobile computing and programmable matter.
-He leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+Jun Nishii is a professor at Yamaguchi Univ, JAPAN.
+His research interests include brain modeling, biomechanics, and skill science.